Rh4ndon/Term3-CP2/README.md

 The workspace contains two folders by default, where:

+- `motorph_gui`: is the main folder where you can find next 2 folder
 - `src`: the folder where you can find the main app App.java
 - `lib`: the folder to maintain dependencies